maxllt/Training-Terraform-AWS-ec2-Labs/README.md

 ## Labs Overview

 Each lab in this repository focuses on a specific aspect of deploying EC2 instances with Terraform.
-You'll learn how to set up security groups, subnets, SSH access, VPCs, and internet gateways to deploy and manage EC2 instances effectively.
+You'll learn how to set up security groups, subnets, SSH access, VPCs, and internet gateways to deploy, manage EC2 instances effectively and more to come.

 ## Getting Started